umarrasydan/brownbagsession.async-await/2-promises/README.md

 promise.then(value => console.log(value)).catch(err => console.log(err));
 ```

-For usually testing purposes, you can also simply create a promise that immediately `resolve` or `reject`.
+For testing purposes usually, you can also create a promise that only `resolve` or `reject`.
 Consider these shortcut methods to creating a dummy promise.

 ```javascript
 const promise = Promise.resolve('hello');